 I love how it turned out, and now I can’t wait to get out the other Halloween decorations as well!

 - 18in Wire Wreath

-How to Make a Halloween Tinsel Wreath:
+How to Make a Halloween Wreath with Tinsel

-It also takes very little time to make.
-In fact it could probably be made in a little over a half hour.
-It took me longer to drive to the store and buy the supplies than it did to make it!
+It also takes very little time to assemble.
+In fact it could probably be made in as little as 3o minutes.
+It honestly took me longer to drive to the store and buy the supplies than it did to make it!

-You start by threading the pumpkin tinsel garland around the outer two rungs of the wreath.
+Start by threading the tinsel garland around the outer two rungs of the wire wreath frame.
 Weave it over and under.
 Continue to do this until you are out of tinsel.
+When weaving you want a weave that’s tight enough to keep everything in place, but loose enough that the garland doesn’t look pinched.

 Once I had made my way all of the way around the wreath frame I continued to weave the tinsel over the tinsel where I had started.
-I did this until I had used everything up.
+I did this until I had used the entire strand of tinsel up.
 That way I didn’t have to trim it and worry about the tinsel unraveling.
-For the weave you want a weave that’s tight enough to keep everything in place, but loose enough that the garland doesn’t look pinched.

-More Halloween Posts:
+More Halloween Fun

-- Free Halloween Printables (Spoooooooky!)
+- Free Halloween Printables (Spoooooooky!) – From CarrieElle

 - Halloween Mousse